pavithraes/xprof/docs/memory_viewer.md

         *   Allocation type: Categorizes the buffer allocations into the following types: Parameter, Output, Thread-local, and Temporary (e.g., buffer allocation inside a fusion).
+        *   Source: Shows the source code location (file and line number) for the operation that created the buffer.
+        *   Source Stack: Displays the full call stack for the operation, providing the execution context that led to the buffer allocation.